codingSteve/library/README.md

 Running the application
 -----------------------

-Maven is used for dependency management in this project and there are two options to exercise the behavior of the classes
+[Maven][MVNINST] is used for dependency management in this project and there are two options to exercise the behavior of the classes.

 ###Testing:
 There are some test cases in [./src/test][TESTDIR] which can be run as follows